 Liverpool has an elected city mayor who serves a four year term before a new election is held.
-Liverpool Green Party has campaigned to abolish this level of governance from the city council and would instead prefer a more representative citizen’s assembly style set-up which would allow greater scrutiny and democracy.
+Liverpool Green Party has campaigned to abolish this level of governance from the city council from day one and would instead prefer a more representative citizen’s assembly style set-up which would allow greater scrutiny and democracy.

 Metro Mayor Election

 Residents across the six boroughs didn't quite come out in droves to vote but those people who did use their democratic right chose overwhelmingly in favour of our Green Party candidate Gary Cargill.

 Gary says: "A very big heartfelt thank you to all who came out to vote in our Liverpool City Region.
 We beat the Lib Dems [by over 5,000 votes] ... and... [came 3rd with over 40,000 votes and]... received the biggest growth in vote share.
 We can and will build from here!"

 We more than doubled our vote share from the same election in 2017 and saw some amazing Green results all around the region.

 Police and Crime Commissioners (PCCs) were introduced by the Government to replace Police Authorities.
 Merseyside first voted to elect a PCC in 2012 and then again in 2016.
 The Green Party of England and Wales does not support this method of governance for local police authorities, we would prefer police forces to be supervised by and be accountable to elected local government.
 GPEW supports strong, democratic community policing committees in every neighbourhood.